davidwalter0/go-cfg.v0/README.md

 - Flags override environment variables, which in turn override struct tags, which override the type default
 - Added preprint help text by setting cfg.HelpText before Parse or Process
+- json acts as an alias for struct tag name if name tag missing
+  - `name:"abc-def"`
+  - `json:"abc-def"`
+- If both name and json tags are missing downcase and hyphenated struct name is used

 ```
 type S struct {